kyma-project/istio/docs/user/tutorials/01-55-send-requests-using-egress-and-mtls.md

    command terminated with exit code 35
    ```

-You have successfully secured the egress traffic in the `$NAMESPACE` namespace by using Istio egress gateway and
+You have successfully secured the egress traffic in your namespace by using the Istio egress gateway and
-Kubernetes Network Policies.
+Kubernetes NetworkPolicies.